2023 Summer Intersession

 Q: What will the program include?

-A: The details are still being finalized, but we do know the program will include Science/STEAM exploration, physical activity, themed activities, crafts, community building, and games.
+A: The program will include Science/STEAM exploration, physical activity, themed activities, crafts, community building, and games.
 In addition, we will offer small group support to students who have been identified as needing academic support.
-An official registration form that includes emergency contact and health information form and additional program information will be shared directly by the program in April.

 Q: I received this message about qualifying for this program but my child does not meet any of the criteria.
 Why did I get this message?